FR: July 23-30, 2022

 Source: CPTEC/INPE, Brazil

-Our guesswork is further evidenced in the map above.
-The white color means normal rainfall forecasted for the next 3 months.
-Note that our current selected fishing area from June to August, the South East Zone, is in white meaning that there is NO anomaly forecasted; i.e.: this zone should receive the expected rainfall for THIS TIME of the year which is historically very little rain (less than 0.75 inches accumulated in 10 days).
+Our water-level predications are not just based on immediate rainfall forecasts but also on longer term (3-month) forecasts for unusual (or what is called anomalous) rainfall across all of our fishing zones.
+In the above illustration, no unusual rainfall is expected in the white areas for the next 3 months.
+Note that our current selected fishing area from June to August, the South East Zone, is in white meaning NO unusual rainfall is expected there for the next 3 months.
+In other words, this zone should receive the expected rainfall for THIS TIME of the year, which is historically very little rain (less than 0.75 inches accumulated in a 10-day period).